Code-Institute-Submissions/MS1-Portfolio-4/README.md

 ![Contact Page Wireframe](assets/images/Wireframes/contact1.jpg)<br>

 #### Modifications to original Design
-In the original design, what is now the “Home” section was the “About” section and  what is now the “works” section was the “home” section, but after evaluating some user experiences I realize the purpose of the website was not clear so I decided to change it.
+In the original design, what is now the “Home” section was the “About” section and
+what is now the “works” section was the “home” section, but after evaluating some user experiences I realize the purpose of the website was not clear so I decided to change it.
 I did not change the Mockups because I consider them part of the original design, and I think every design changes according to needs.
+The social media links will not take you to the designer's social media site because they are not ready yet, as soon as i am provided with the links i will update it, for now it will only take you to the main paige of Facebook, Linkedin and Instagram.